maksuranuha/GraphRAG/GraphJusticeQ&A/GraphJusticeQ&A_README.md

 # 🔍 GraphJusticeQ&A
 A Knowledge Graph-based Question Answering system for Interpol fugitive data using Neo4j, LangChain, and LLMs.

-## 📊 Database Used

-### Neo4j AuraDB
-A fully managed cloud graph database with real-time insights, store manage data, with it you can use powerful graphs without worrying about infrastructure, it has built in security.
-A Property graph model ->

-A sample data = {i.
-Nodes -> labels, ii.
-Relationships -> Relationships can be unidirectional or bidirectional, iii.
-Properties - Key value pairs}

-Here, example -> Name and born are my attributes.

 ## Implementation
 We built this using:
 - **Neo4j AuraDB**: Our graph database brain